racompton/DDoS-Amplification-Information/README.md

 packet size range for request is 31-62 bytes

-packet size range for reply is XXX bytes
+packet size range for reply is 500-1000 bytes

 amplification factor is 15.3x